Quick and Easy Gluten-Free Apple Crumble

 Sprinkle the topping over the apples and press down firmly.

 Bake for 40-45 minutes until crisp and golden.
-Serve with cream, ice cream, coconut cream or plain old milk (the favourite option in our house!).
+Serve with cream, ice cream, coconut cream, or plain old milk (the favorite option in our house!).
 Store leftovers in a sealed container in the fridge for up to one week.
 Is delicious the next day cold for breakfast.

 Apple crumble in a cast iron pan sitting on a wooden table with a red and white dishcloth underneath.